danielsaidi/website_danielsaidi/_posts/2013/2013-11-11-matthew-mccullough-the-third-wave-of-artfulness-in-code.md

 ---
-title:  "Matthew McCollough: The third wave of artfulness in code"
+title: Matthew McCollough - The third wave of artfulness in code
 date:  2013-11-11 18:30:00 +0100
+tags:  conference
 categories: conferences
-tags: 	conference
 ---

 Oh, my f*****g GOD, I was not prepared for this.